 For folded business cards, the 4 inches should be the dimensions when the card is folded, not opened.
 The reason for this size is, people tend to keep business cards in their wallets or a card slot.
 Too big of a business card, who knows where yours will end up.

-For design, we’re going to focus on 3 elements; fonts, colours & graphic images.
-Let’s begin with fonts.
+For design, we’re going to focus on 4 elements; business information, fonts, colours & creative graphic imagery.

 You should stick with fonts that are easy to read.
 Serif and sans serif fonts are perfect.
 Usually, sans serif fonts are used for the person’s or the company’s name whereas serif fonts are used for contact information.
 Feel free to switch it up depending on what works best for your brand.
 Just try to stay away from cursive fonts as it’s harder to read the words.

 Now in terms of font size.
 Using the standard size (3.5 x 2 inches), the size of your font should not be larger than 11pt and no smaller than 7pt.
-Usually the name on the card would be the largest text followed by the designation/ title and even smaller would be the address/contact information.
+Usually the name on the card would be the largest text followed by the designation/ title and even smaller would be the address/contact information.3.
+Colours

-Lastly, graphic images.
+For the reverse side of your business card, you should include a creative graphic imagery that helps your customers recognise your brand.
 The most common use of graphics on a business card would be the company’s logo.
 You should ensure that the logo is clearly visible but do not make it too big.
 You can also choose to incorporate the use of patterns in your business cards as you see fit.
 As a rough guide, you should not use more than 2 graphics images on each side of your business card.